Terms and Conditions

 19.13 On purchase of e-learning course you will be asked to agree to our terms and conditions and privacy notice and you warrant that you will read these before agreeing to them and that you fully understand the extent of the data sharing provisions of the privacy notice.

-19.14 On purchase of e-learning course you agree that you consent to your name and email address being supplied to our current designated third party learning management system (LMS) provider, www.talentlms.com.
+19.14 On purchase of e-learning course you agree that you consent to your name and email address being supplied to our current designated third party learning management system (LMS) provider, www.talentlms.com and for those details, and your username, to be used as required to supply the full range of learning system services to you.

 19.21 SymsRudd Limited retain the right to amend, cancel, restrict access to or otherwise change the provider of the chosen LMS at any time and for any reason.
 Learners enrolled on the LMS will be informed of any such change at the time.